fprasx/unlocked/mdbook/src/code/reclaim/hazptr.md

 list contains the pointer `Ox22`, annotated with `1` to indicate Thread 1 is protecting it.
 I'm not sure if you would actually keep track of which thread is protecting a pointer in an actual implementation.
-I think if another thread tries to protect a pointer, if it's already protected, nothing will happen.
+I think if another thread tries to protect an already protected pointer, nothing will happen.

 Ok, now, Thread 2 accesses `0x22` and protects the pointer.